r-lib/devtools/cran-comments.md

 * I ran R CMD check on all 75 downstream dependencies of devtools.
   Summary at: https://github.com/hadley/devtools/blob/master/revdep/summary.md

-* There was 1 failure:
+* There were 2 ERRORs:

-  * assertive.reflection: due to error in \donttest().
+  * assertive.reflection: this is an error in `\donttest()` which is now found by devtools (since it always does `--run-donttest`.
-  * jiebaR:

-  * NMF: this failed in the same way previously.
-I have reported the issue to the maintainer, but I'm reasonably certain it's not related to devtools.

-* As far as I can tell, there were no new failures related to changes in devtools.

-assertive.reflection
+  * jiebaR: this looks like a problem caused by the moving of roxygen2 from imports to suggests.
+I've notified the author.